sola666/Handbook/Python, JavaScript & PHP.md

 ## **Object-Oriented Programming (Classes and Objects)**
 ---
+### **Python**
-**Python**: Python supports object-oriented programming with classes and objects.
+ Python supports object-oriented programming with classes and objects.
 Here is a basic example of a class with a constructor and a method.

 ```python
 class MyClass: